-Every year, MCE staff updates its public IRP and submits it for approval to MCE's Board or Technical Committee, which includes a subset of MCE Board members.
+Every year, MCE staff updates its voluntary public IRP and submits it for approval to MCE's Board or Technical Committee, which includes a subset of MCE Board members.
 Such approval is made in consideration of applicable regulatory requirements, MCE's resource planning policies, energy market conditions, anticipated changes in electricity sales, planned inclusion of new member communities, ongoing procurement activities, and any other considerations that may affect the manner in which MCE carries out its resource planning activities.
-This 2018 CPUC IRP reflects information from MCE's 2018 Board approved public IRP which was published in November of 2017 and will be included as an attachment in an update to MCE's 2018 public IRP.
+This 2018 CPUC IRP reflects information from MCE's 2018 Board approved public IRP which was published in November of 2017 and will be included as an attachment in MCE's 2019 public IRP.

-The items outlined below provide an overview of MCE and its planning and procurement strategies which have been adopted by MCE's Board:
+The items outlined below provide an overview of MCE and its planning and procurement strategies which have been adopted by MCE's Board and serve as guidelines to MCE staff regarding its day-to-day activities:

 - MCE manages a portfolio of power resources to supply a minimum renewable energy content of 57 percent for its Light Green customers.
 MCE plans to increase its renewable energy content, subject to product availability and rate-related considerations to 80 percent for Light Green customers by 2025.
 MCE has a long-term goal of supplying 100 percent renewable energy to all of its customers. - MCE continues to provide its customers with voluntary 100 percent renewable energy service options: Deep Green, which is wholly sourced from various renewable energy projects located in California; and Local Sol, which began supplying participating customers with 100 percent locally sourced (i.e., the supplying generating facilities are located entirely within MCE's service area) solar photovoltaic ("PV") energy in July 2017. - MCE's energy supply portfolio now includes over sixty contracts with more than fifty-seven energy product suppliers.
-Through the Planning Period, MCE anticipates continued diversification of its supply portfolio. - MCE's existing and planned supply commitments throughout the Planning Period will enable MCE to fulfill applicable regulatory mandates and voluntary procurement targets related to renewable, greenhouse gas-free ("GHG-free" or "carbon-free"), and conventional (non-renewable) energy.
-In particular, MCE has taken important steps to ensure delivery of a reliable, environmentally responsible power supply portfolio, including: - o Contracting for all projected, state-mandated Renewable Portfolio Standard ("RPS") compliance requirements through 2030; - Addressing open renewable energy positions throughout the Planning Period related to MCE's voluntary renewable energy targets (which significantly exceed state-mandated procurement requirements); - o Addressing conventional energy requirements per MCE's adopted planning guidelines via shorter term contractual commitments that are in place through 2020; - Addressing required reserve capacity ("Resource Adequacy" or "RA") and flexible capacity procurement obligations, consistent with applicable compliance mandates, via short, mid-, and long-term contracts per its contracting guidelines; - o Increasing energy purchases from new, California-based renewable energy resources throughout the Planning Period; - All contracts are evaluated based upon load hedge effectiveness, grid congestion impacts, exposure to negative Locational Marginal Prices ("LMPs"), RA capacity contribution, and Day Ahead vs. Real Time scheduling protocols in order to ensure MCE customers are not subject to any adverse rate impacts; and
+Through the Planning Period, MCE anticipates continued diversification of its supply portfolio. - MCE's existing and planned supply commitments throughout the Planning Period will enable MCE to fulfill applicable regulatory mandates and voluntary procurement targets related to renewable, greenhouse gas-free ("GHG-free" or "carbon-free"), and conventional (nonrenewable) energy.
+In particular, MCE has taken important steps to ensure delivery of a reliable, environmentally responsible power supply portfolio, including: - Contracting for all projected, state-mandated Renewable Portfolio Standard ("RPS") compliance requirements through 2030; - Addressing open renewable energy positions throughout the Planning Period related to MCE's voluntary renewable energy targets (which significantly exceed state-mandated procurement requirements); - Addressing conventional energy requirements per MCE's adopted planning guidelines via shorter term contractual commitments that are in place through 2020; - Addressing required reserve capacity ("Resource Adequacy" or "RA") and flexible capacity procurement obligations, consistent with applicable compliance mandates, via short-, mid-, and long-term contracts per its contracting guidelines; - o Increasing energy purchases from new, California-based renewable energy resources throughout the Planning Period.